pitastrudl/wekanwiki/PWA.md

-## Install Wekan or Sandstorm to homescreen icon and use fullscreen PWA
+## Install Wekan to homescreen icon and use fullscreen PWA

 ### iOS Safari

 1. Open Safari.

-2. Navigate to login page of Wekan or Sandstorm.
+2. Navigate to login page of Wekan.

 3. At middle bottom click Share button that is box with arrow up.